What Is the Value Added by Using Causal Machine Learning Methods in a Welfare Experiment Evaluation?

 Recent studies have proposed causal machine learning (CML) methods to estimate conditional average treatment effects (CATEs).
 In this study, I investigate whether CML methods add value compared to conventional CATE estimators by re-evaluating Connecticut's Jobs First welfare experiment.
 This experiment entails a mix of positive and negative work incentives.
 Previous studies show that it is hard to tackle the effect heterogeneity of Jobs First by means of CATEs.
 I report evidence that CML methods can provide support for the theoretical labor supply predictions.
 Furthermore, I document reasons why some conventional CATE estimators fail and discuss the limitations of CML methods.

 Keywords: Labor supply, individualized treatment effects, conditional average treatment effects, random forest.\\ JEL classification: H75, I38, J22, J31, C21.

 \rule{8cm}{0,2mm} \\ { The Manpower Demonstration Research Corporation (MDRC) provided the experimental data used in this article.
 I remain solely responsible for how the data have been used and interpreted.
 The study is part of the Swiss National Science Foundation (SNSF) project ``Causal Analysis with Big Data'', grant number SNSF 407540\_166999, and is included in the Swiss National Research Program ``Big Data'' (NRP 75).
-A previous version of the paper was presented at UC Berkeley, University of St. Gallen, and SKILS Engelberg.
-I thank participants, particularly Ulrich Glogowsky, Bryan Graham, Pat Kline, Michael Knaus, Michael Lechner, Davud Rostam-Afschar, and Michael Zimmert, for helpful comments and suggestions.
-The usual disclaimer applies. \
+A previous version of the paper was presented at Erasmus University Rotterdam, UC Berkeley, University of Amsterdam, University of Munich.
+I thank participants, particularly Ulrich Glogowsky, Bryan Graham, Pat Kline, Michael Knaus, and Michael Lechner, for helpful comments and suggestions.
+The usual disclaimer applies.
+Address for correspondence: Anthony Strittmatter, CREST-ENSAE, 5 Av Henry Le Chatelier, 91120 Palaiseau, France, \href{mailto:Anthony.Strittmatter@ensae.fr}{Anthony.Strittmatter@ensae.fr}, \url{www.anthonystrittmatter.com}.